saturnin13/storm-the-house-auto-clicker/README.md

 # storm-the-house-auto-clicker

-Attempt to create an automated bot to finish the game storm the house
+Creation of an automated bot to automatically play the game storm the house

+# How to run

+Note that it only works for Mac.

+Make sure to install the required dependencies

+run autoclicker: `python main.py`

+It should all run automatically.